 Karen Smith is the owner of Shearbrooke Farm in Standish, ME where she raises sheep, angora rabbits, a llama and pygora goats, chickens and a few guinea hens.
 She is a former elementary school teacher and librarian who has been teaching weaving for twenty-five years.
 She hosted the Saco Valley Fiber Artists Summer Workshops at her farm for twenty years.
 She has enjoys traveling and has ties with weavers in Guatemala. email@example.com

-Linda Whiting grew up in a family of “makers” and worked in a variety of mediums, but her love of color brought her back to fiber.
-She loves learning new techniques and passing them along to others through workshops and demonstrations at fairs and fiber events.
-Her special interests are dyeing and tapestry weaving, but include many others as diverse as photography, paper ornaments, and Sashiko stitching.
-She is the Director of the Annual Denmark Sheepfest held every April, and the Pleasant Mountain Fiber Arts Workshops held each year in June, and participates in a number of fiber events throughout New England. www.pinestarstudio.com firstname.lastname@example.org
+Linda Whiting grew up in a family of “makers” and has worked in a variety of mediums, but her love of color brought her back to fiber.
+Her special interests are dyeing and tapestry weaving, but include many others.
+She enjoys gathering inspiration from her photography and loves learning new techniques and passing them along to others through workshops, fairs and fiber events.
+She is the director of the Pleasant Mountain Fiber Arts Workshops held each year in June and participates in fiber events throughout New England. www.pinestarstudio.com firstname.lastname@example.org

 Marcy Young is a Rug Maker.
 Her interests have included Traditional Rug Hooking, Penny Rugs, Twined, Proddy, Braided, Locker Hooked and her favorite, Oxford Punch Needle Rugs.
 She has upcycled, recycled and used many textiles for her rugs, but mostly enjoys using traditional wool and natural fibers.
 Marcy started her Rug Making journey when she found a hook while cleaning her in-laws home.
 She soon learned her own grandmother and great grandmother were rugmakers and she inherited those rugs, frames, hooks and inspirations from her mother.
 Her greatest interest is Oxford Punch Needle and she is a Certified Oxford Punch Needle Rug Hooking Teacher 2018.
 She teaches Oxford punch needle, Locker hooking, Quilly rugs and Traditional Proddy rugs.
 Marcy is a lifelong resident of Massachusetts, has worked as Oncology RN for almost 35 years, is an Army Veteran, and now enjoys her rug making.
 She loves the peace and satisfaction of completing a useful rug project.
 She hopes to inspire others with lovely yarns and fibers and creative rug making.